 2. UPDATE INFORMATION

-This updated advisory is a follow-up to the original advisory titled ICSA-19-085-01 Siemens SCALANCE X that was released March 26, 2019, on the NCCIC/ICS-CERT website.
+This updated advisory is a follow-up to the updated advisory titled ICSA-19-085-01 Siemens SCALANCE X (Update A) that was published June 11, 2019, to the ICS webpage on us-cert.gov.

 3. RISK EVALUATION